yusukebe/vite-plugin-ssr-hot-reload/README.md

 })
 ```

-When enabled, the plugin injects the following scripts into the `<head>` tag:
+When enabled, the plugin injects the following scripts at the end of the `<head>` tag:

 ```html
 <script type="module" src="/@react-refresh"></script>